Shih Ho / Biting ThroughThunder and Lightning

 FourthNine

 Bites on dried gristly meat.
-Receives a metal arrow.
-It furthers one to be mindful of difficulties and to be persevering.
+Receives metal arrows.
+It furthers one to be mindful of difficulties And to be persevering.
 Good fortune.

 Small Image